-Author's Statement: According to the author, "Stable and affirming housing plays an important role in the safety of all youth, especially youth identifying as LGBTQ+ who may not feel supported in their self-identity.
-[This bill] creates the Unicorn Homes Transitional Housing for Homeless LGBTQ+ Youth Program pilot project in the County of San Diego that would help identify, screen, and train LGBTQ+ affirming households who are willing to host LGBTQ+ identifying youth who are experiencing homelessness due to family rejection with a safe place to stay.
-This bill promotes housing stability and a positive support system that helps transition LGBTQ+ youth experiencing homelessness to permanent housing either as independent adults, or by reuniting with their family."
+Author's Statement: According to the Author, "Stable and affirming housing plays an important role in the safety of all youth, especially youth identifying as LGBTQ+ who may not feel supported in their self-identity.
+[This bill] creates the Unicorn Homes Transitional Housing for Homeless LGBTQ+ Youth Program pilot project in up to five counties that would help identify, screen, and train LGBTQ+ affirming households who are willing to host LGBTQ+ identifying youth who are experiencing homelessness due to family rejection with a safe place to stay.
+The bill promotes housing stability and a positive support system that helps transition LGBTQ+ youth experiencing homelessness to permanent housing either as independent adults, or by reuniting with their family."